luisbocanegra/linux-guide-split-audio-ports/README.md

 ![volume mixer in windows](pics/windows-volume-mixer.png)

-On Linux I don't have such an option, so can only listen one output at a time
+On Linux I didn't have such an option, so can only listen one output at a time

 That is: